katherine-elizabeth-ying-lo/nuclear-energy-factor-analysis/README.md

 <img width="259" height="288" alt="Screen Shot 2025-09-19 at 17 07 35" src="https://github.com/user-attachments/assets/023d8975-23f3-4188-984d-eed92a860f90" />

 **Interpretation:**
 - **URA (+2.9σ)** screened rich.
 This reflects uranium equities rallying on a structural supply deficit (~35m lbs in 2025), financial buying (SPUT), and policy tailwinds (U.S.–UK partnership, EU taxonomy).
+This isn’t from new inflows (1Y flows are –$67.7m) but from uranium equities inside the ETF (Cameco, Oklo, UEC) rallying hard in 2025.
 - **URNM and CCJ screened cheap** despite being direct uranium exposures, suggesting ETF demand may have run ahead of single-name performance.
+- URA screened rich vs Cameco/URNM.
+That suggests the ETF’s basket effect — small-cap uranium names rallying hard — pulled the ETF above what the larger producer implied.
+In relative-value terms, URA looks extended while CCJ/URNM lag, which could justify a **pairs idea: short URA vs long Cameco.**
 - **SO (–1.1σ)** cheap vs **CEG/VST (+0.4–0.5σ rich)** fits the merchant vs regulated split.
 Merchant names benefit when wholesale markets tighten — as seen in ERCOT and PJM during U.S. summer 2025, which lifted VST and CEG earnings — while regulated names lag since their returns are capped by regulators.

 ---